betoule/cosmologix/doc/validation_paper.md

 # Statement of need

 Several software are available to compute cosmological distances including `astropy` [@astropy], `camb` [@Challinor:2011bk], `class` [@class1], `ccl` [@ccl].
 To our knowledge only `jax-cosmo` [@jaxcosmo] and `cosmoprimo` [@cosmoprimo] provide automatic differentiation through the use of JAX.
 Unfortunately, at the time of writing, the computation in cosmoprimo does not seem to be jitable and distance computation in jax-cosmo is neglecting contributions to the energy density from neutrinos species.
-The accuracy of the resulting computation is insufficient for the need of the LEMAITRE analysis.
+The accuracy of the resulting computation is insufficient for the need of the LEMAITRE analysis, a compilation of type-Ia Supernovae joining the very large sample of nearby events discovered by ZTF [@rigault:2025] to higher redshift events from the SNLS [@astier:2006] and HSC [@yasuda:2019].

 The LEMAITRE collaboration is therefore releasing its internal code for the computation of cosmological distances.
 The computation itself